CloudSecurityAlliance-WG/learning-from-blockchain/rekt.news/README.md

 * Clustering of data and the incidents where possible
 * Losses total by category
 * Value of loss at time, and value of loss "currently"? % of coins stolen as well?
+* Any patterns or trends in the day/week/months following the breac?